SKevo18/python-youtube-video-downloader/README.md

 # QaA:

-### I can't download videos because https://subscriptions.gir.st/ is down
-https://subscriptions.gir.st/ is not my project, please ask their authors about it (https://git.gir.st/subscriptionfeed.git)

-### How large are the downloaded videos:
-Depends on the video quality and video length.
-FYI this tool always downloads the video with highest width/quality.

-A 30 second 720p video has about 4 MB.
-50 of these ~~memes~~ videos make at around 50 MB.

 ### How do I download video of a specific/lower quality?

 Right now, the highest video quality is downloaded and this cannot be changed.
 The higher the width of the video in pixels, the higher the quality is.